seq-lang/seq/docs/sphinx/tutorial/tutorial.rst

     protein = p'HEAGAWGHE'           # pseq literal
     print(list(protein.split(3, 3)))  # [HEA, GAW, GHE]
     print(s'ACCATGACA' |> translate)  # TMT

+..
+Note:: What's the difference between sequences and :math:`k`-mers in Seq?
+Sequences have arbitrary length and allow for ambiguous bases like ``N``. :math:`k`-mers, on the other hand, have a length that is fixed and must be known at compile time, only allowing for ``ACGT`` bases. :math:`k`-mers can therefore be represented internally as 2-bit encoded integers, making them compact and very efficient to manipulate.

 In practice, sequences would be read from e.g. a FASTQ file: